bonnybabukachappilly/ros2bridge/README.md

 ## Overview

-This is a package for converting ROS 2 DDS to websocket.
+This is a package for converting ROS 2 DDS to WebSocket.
 This project was inspired by [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) by [Robo Web Tools](https://github.com/RobotWebTools).
 The implemented features are not for specific topics or services but all available ros interfaces.
 It's in early development, and not all interfaces are tested.
 Any bug reported will be fixed in upcoming releases.

 When using the suite, I faced issues with ROS 2 and couldn't find a way to move forward.
 So I decided to create another which is not advanced as the suite but gets my job done.
-I decided to package it and publish it on PyPI for easy availability to others and learning purposes.
+I decided to package it and publish it on PyPI for easy availability to others and for learning purposes.
 The code I use is different, and the features are not the same.
 The client libraries for the suite won't work because this is not a suite clone.

 **Note: This project is not a suite clone.
 The architecture and implementation are different.
 Not all the features of the suite are not available in this project.**